Safe country of origin

 Nikola Kovačević

-A country shall be considered as a safe country of origin where, on the basis of the legal situation, the application of the law, and the general political circumstances, it is clear that there are no acts of persecution in the sense of Article 1 of the Refugee Convention, nor of risk of treatment contrary to absolute prohibition of torture and other cruel, inhumane and degrading treatment or punishment.[1]
+A country shall be considered as a safe country of origin where, on the basis of the legal situation, the application of the law, and the general political circumstances, it is clear that there are no acts of persecution in the sense of Article 1 of the Refugee Convention, nor any risk of treatment contrary to the absolute prohibition of torture and other cruel, inhumane and degrading treatment or punishment which can be qualified as irreparable and serious harm.[1]
 The assessment of safety is conducted in line with the following criteria:

 • The relevant laws and regulations of the country, and the manner in which they are applied;

-• Observance of the rights and freedoms guaranteed by the ECHR, particularly Article 15(2), the International Covenant for Civil and Political Rights, and the United Nations Convention against Torture;
+• Observance of the rights and freedoms guaranteed by the ECHR, particularly Article 15(2), the ICCPR and the UN CAT;

 • Observance of the non-refoulement principle;